 Mills River real estate is some of the most expensive in North Carolina, although Mills River house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mills River is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Mills River is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mills River is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Mills River who work in sales jobs (14.52%), office and administrative support (12.63%), and management occupations (10.62%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.56% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Mills River is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Mills River does not have a public transit system used by locals to get to and from work.

 The education level of Mills River citizens is substantially higher than the typical US community, as 30.47% of adults in Mills River have at least a bachelor's degree.